 Man in 'MAGA' hat assaulted in California restaurant bathroom; suspect arrested, police say

-Authorities in California arrested a man Tuesday in connection with an assault last month where another man wearing a "Make America Great Again" hat was attacked in the bathroom of a restaurant.
+Authorities in California arrested a man in connection with an assault last month in which another man wearing a "Make America Great Again" hat was attacked in the bathroom of a restaurant.

 The Hermosa Beach Police Department said in a news release that David Delgado, 32, was arrested Tuesday at his home in Winnetka, Calif., on suspicion of robbery and battery with serious injury.